La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab1.md

 ### Foreign Words

 It is the policy in _gua\spi_ to use foreign words as-is (except for necessary mangling to make them fit the CV pattern), to represent the names of foreign people, places, flora, fauna, units of measure, foods, clothes, and so on.
 Certain of these word categories have a few members assigned CCV words.
 These are in _gua\spi_ because they were in _Loglan_ , and they were in _Loglan_ because they occurred with high frequency in European literature.
 In _Loglan_ it has proven impractical to manufacture in-language primitive words for every possible primitive, not for lack of word space but rather because those working on the language have other issues to attend to than making a continuous stream of predicates.
-For example, such an obvious animal as ``bear'' didn't make it into _Loglan_ and probably never will. _Gua\spi_ will have primitive words for more fauna and flora, but as in _Loglan_ , the majority of species will never have _gua\spi_ primitive words, and neither will most ethnic foods, foreign countries, provincial units and so on.
+For example, such an obvious animal as bear didn't make it into _Loglan_ and probably never will. _Gua\spi_ will have primitive words for more fauna and flora, but as in _Loglan_ , the majority of species will never have _gua\spi_ primitive words, and neither will most ethnic foods, foreign countries, provincial units and so on.

 When foreign words fit neatly into the language, speakers are tempted to over-use them.
 Agglutinative languages like _gua\spi_ and _Loglan_ have great power to produce compound words with quite precise meanings, and speakers should try very hard to learn to produce such words.
 It is a fact that despite _Loglan_ 's limited set of nouns and, at that time, its lack of foreign words, I was able to write about 20,000 words of text while inventing only four unapproved primitive words (and a fifth was made for me after the fact): bear, torus, tape, noodle and oar.
-Speakers of _gua\spi_ should try to emulate this performance and to use foreign words only for truly local concepts, such as the ``|mu'' (a Chinese area unit for land) or ``adobo'' (a Filipino chicken stew).
+Speakers of _gua\spi_ should try to emulate this performance and to use foreign words only for truly local concepts, such as the |mu (a Chinese area unit for land) or adobo (a Filipino chicken stew).

 See the discussion under [Pronouns: Foreign Words](../pronouns.html#c-foreign) about attaching foreign words to _gua\spi_ predicates to provide cases.

 ### Retroactive Downjumps

-Sentences are usually connected by a retroactive downjump _``^:o''_.
-With this operator the preceeding sentence is taken out of the discourse and is inserted in the first case of the word following _``^:o''_ (which will need a default _``vo''_).
+Sentences are usually connected by a retroactive downjump _^:o_.
+With this operator the preceeding sentence is taken out of the discourse and is inserted in the first case of the word following _^:o_ (which will need a default _vo_).
 Thus the following two sentences are equivalent:

 >